 Whistle: Indicates a rape is being reported.
 Keep in mind most rapes are not reported.

-Bell: Indicates that some has died in a violent attack.
+Bell: Indicates that some have died in a violent attack.